vandanakmmtnr/Data-Analytics-Overview/README.md

 This file consist of discription of module-1
 This file consist dataset of the employees
-This file include findings of the employee dataset This files include Data Analytics Tool
+This file include findings of the employee dataset This files include Data Analytics Tools
+This file consists of statistics in data analysis